Rev. Dr. Brent Hawkes C.M. has been the Senior Pastor at the Metropolitan Community Church of Toronto for 38 years.

 On August 27, 2011 Rev. Dr. Hawkes officiated over the state funeral for the Honourable Jack Layton, Leader of Canada’s Official Opposition and head of the NDP, at Roy Thomson Hall in Toronto.
 He spoke highly of Layton who had touched the lives of millions of Canadians and had been a vocal supporter of AIDS initiatives and LGBT rights.

-Rev. Dr. Hawkes is in tireless service of justice for gays and lesbians.
+Rev. Dr. Hawkes is in tireless service of justice for gay, lesbian and transgender people.
 He has done this through helping society to better understand and increase awareness and acceptance of the issues affecting this community.
-He has helped thousands of gays and lesbians and their families come back into spiritual relationship with God.
+He has helped thousands of LGBTs and their families come back into spiritual relationship with God.

 He has constantly challenged the church to examine important issues such as prejudice against gays and lesbians, inclusive language as well as ordination of women.
 He has played a significant role in promoting the inclusion of sexual orientation in the Ontario Human Rights Code and the Canadian Human Rights Act.
 He was a past co-chair for the Campaign for Equal Families.